timescale/tobs/chart/docs/upgrades.md

 ## Upgrading to 0.10.0

 With tobs `0.10.0` release we are starting a process of redesigning tobs.
-Most notable changes that may require user interaction are listed below
+Most notable changes that may require user interaction are listed below.

 ### Open-telemetry by default and cert-manager requirement

 This release enables opentelemetry support by default and as such it also requires cert-manager to be preinstalled.
 Please follow https://cert-manager.io/docs/installation/ to get more information on how to install cert-manager.
 If you cannot use cert-manager, you still can use tobs but with opentelemetry support disabled.
-We are working to get rid of this limitation and allow installing opentelemetry-operator without cert-manager ((issue#198)[https://github.com/timescale/tobs/issues/198]).
+We are working to remove this limitation and allow installing opentelemetry-operator without cert-manager ((issue#198)[https://github.com/timescale/tobs/issues/198]).

 ### TimescaleDB secrets management